Chris-Kramer/homebrew_neural_network/README.md

 - **cnn.py:** This is the implementation of a convolutional neural network.
 - **feed_forward.py:** This is the implementation of a feed forward network.

-Note that this neural network is not meant to have high performance or accuracy, however, it does lay bare, how simple a neural network really can be.
+Note that this neural network is not meant to have high performance or accuracy, however, it does demonstrate how a neural network works under the hood.
 Feel free to clone this repo and expirement yourself.